enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Page Controller
 ---------------

-A `page controller <../developer/modules/page/controller.html>`_ is a JavaScript file that handles requests such as GET and POST.
-Controllers usually pass dynamic values to an HTML
+A page controller (see :ref:`apps-page-controller`) is a JavaScript file that handles requests such as GET and POST.
-`view file <../first-module/page/render-view.html>`_.
+Controllers usually pass dynamic values to an HTML.
 No values are passed in the example below, but the view file is specified and rendered with the Thymeleaf templating engine.

 - Create a folder called ``hello`` inside the ``src/main/resources/site/pages`` directory.
 Then create the two files specified below inside the ``hello`` folder: